Exact and general decoupled solutions of the LMC Multitask Gaussian Process model: Conclusion

 \section{Conclusion}

 In this article, we showed that the equations of the Linear Model of Co-regionalization could be reformulated in a way that reveals its low-rank latent structure.
-These expressions have the striking property -- first observed by Bruinsma (2020, \cite{OILMM}) -- of decoupling if and only if a certain condition on the noise is verified, enabling computation to be linear in the number of latent processes rather than cubic in the number of tasks.
-We gave a general parametrization of LMC models enforcing this noise assumption and optimized the marginal likelihood accordingly.
-We performed a parametric study on synthetic data, comparing several possible implementations of our resulting \emph{projected LMC} between them and with concurrent approaches.
-Projected models showed to compete very well with state-of-the-art variational LMC, even in setups where they should theoretically be challenged (large and highly-structured noises).
-The various suggested implementation options had little effect on prediction accuracy, but greater impact on other quantities, such as optimization dynamics or predictive variance quality.
-We also exhibited a realistic configuration in which the projected LMC greatly benefits from its extended generality compared with the OILMM of Bruinsma.\\
+The new expressions have the striking property of decoupling if and only if a certain condition on the noise -- already formulated in \cite{OILMM} -- is verified, enabling computations to be linear in the number of latent processes rather than cubic in the number of tasks.
+We gave a general parametrization of LMC models enforcing this noise assumption, thus bringing out a new model called \emph{Projected LMC} (PLMC), as well as a simplified and more efficient version of it (PLMC-fast).
+We tested these models on real and synthetic data against concurrent approaches, and studied their behavior as data parameters vary.
+PLMCs showed themselves to compete very well with state-of-the-art variational LMC and Intrinsic Co-regionalization Model, being faster and equally or more accurate, even in setups where they should theoretically be challenged (large and highly-structured noises).\\

-In addition to yielding theoretical insights (see for instance Annex F for a comparison of the approximations made by several LMC models), the projected LMC appears as a viable and more straightforward alternative to its variational counterparts, in particular in applications where the inducing points approximation enforced by the latter is not desired.
-It can be implemented as a mere overlay of a batch single-output GP, by parametrizing a mixing matrix and adding a few simple extra terms to the likelihood.
-Its exact GP treatment also authorizes operations which are more cumbersome with variational methods, such as leave-one-out error computation (Rasmussen, 2006, \cite{Rasmussen}) and incorporation of new observations, (Jiang, 2020, \cite{fantasy}), ultimately facilitating the use of gaussian processes for multitask optimization and adaptative sampling.
+In addition to yielding theoretical insights\footnote{See for instance \ref{an:comparison} for a comparison of the approximations made by several LMC models.}, the PLMC appears as a viable way to make the LMC framework scalable with the number of tasks, and a simpler alternative to its variational and Kronecker-covariance counterparts.
+It can be implemented as a mere overlay of a batch single-output GPs, and reuse all computational machinery (approximations, computation of probabilistic quantities, etc) devised for the latter.
+Moreover, contrary to its competitors, it preserves an explicit relation -- which is fortunately linear -- between the observed data and its low-dimensional summary used in computations.
+This greatly facilitates data-related operations such as incorporation of new observations, which are not even available as of now for multitask variational models, making methodologies like multitask bayesian optimization and multitask active learning accessible to much wider research and engineering communities.